 As soon as the grass was long enough, I’d snip off a bunch to give to my rabbit and she loved it too!
 It cut down on the amount of fresh greens I had to purchase from the grocery store for a few months!

 This is from the store where I also get my rabbit’s hay and toys.
 It’s just another product that’s really high quality and difficult to find anywhere.
 I recommend checking them out!
-You can also get 15% off your first order if you visit this link.
+You can also get 15% off your first order if you use the code BUNNYLADY at checkout.

 4. Reuse an egg carton